kewlfft/opennic-up/README.md

 `opennic-up.conf` is the config file for *opennic-up*.

-*opennic-up* looks for the file at the location `/etc/opennic-up.conf`, alternatively it can be saved at the location `~/.config/opennic-up/opennic-up.conf`
+*opennic-up* looks for the file at the location `/etc/opennic-up.conf`, alternatively it can be saved at the location `~/.config/opennic-up/opennic-up.conf`.

-The file contains two lines defining **user** and **auth** for the member and are used to register one's IP for whitelisting.
+The file contains two lines defining the OpenNIC member's **user** and **auth** used to register one's IP for whitelisting.
 For example:
 ```
 user=myusername
 auth=TbuARbBxHHGznNScvVLKZDDR9ZGVKdhqxj8dkzCQ